Frequently Asked Questions

-During the first few weeks of July, all of the students who have a contract with Residence Life to live in a residence hall the next school year will be sent information in the mail (or potentially by email) about obtaining a Resident Parking Permit.
-Each student who would like a permit is required to return the permit card by July 31 to be included in the lottery.
-The cards that are returned by the deadline date are sorted by the number of credits the student has already completed.
-Then Premium and Regular Resident Permits are assigned to the Graduate students and Seniors, then Juniors, then Sophomores, then Freshmen.
+During the first few weeks of July, all of the students who are signed up with Residence Life to live in a residence hall for the next academic year will be sent information in the mail and/or email about applying for a resident parking permit.
+Each student who would like a permit is required to return the permit card so we receive it by July 31 or complete the online form by July 31 to be included in the lottery.
+The requests that are received in our office by the deadline date are sorted by the number of credits the student has already completed.
+Graduate students and seniors will receive permits first, then juniors, etc. Permits for reserved and Regular Resident first followed by remote lot permits.
 The first class that we don’t have enough Regular Resident Permits to give to EVERYONE in that class then goes into the lottery.
 The remaining Regular Resident Permits are given out by lottery.
 The rest of the students are assigned a Remote Lot Resident Permit, as long as there are enough permits available.

 Is it true I can park on campus during the weekends for free, without a permit, and not receive a parking ticket?

-YES, as long as you are parked in a legal space, you may park in any University lot between 4:30 p.m.
+YES, as long as you are parked in a legal, non-reserved space, you may park in any University lot between 4 p.m.
 Friday until 6 a.m.
-Monday without a valid permit or paying the parking meter.
+Monday without a valid permit or paying a parking meter or pay station.
 However, do not park in fire lanes or reserved spaces.
 Please be aware that enforcement will resume promptly at 6 a.m. on Monday morning.

 I have a guest coming to visit me on campus.
 Where can my guest park?

-Visitors can purchase a daily (valid 6 a.m. – midnight) parking permit for $2.00 per day at the Parking Services office or University Books & More.
-For overnight parking, visitors can purchase an overnight visitor permit at the Parking Services office for $6.00 per night.
-Based on Residence Life policy, a visitor staying as a gust in a residence hall may only purchase parking for two consecutive nights.
-The overnight visitor permit will only be valid in the High Avenue Parking Ramp on level one until 9 a.m. the following day.
-Please remember to bring along your vehicle make and color when purchasing any permit.
-Alternately, a person may pay at a pay station in the ramp at the rate of 75 cents per hour.
+Visitors can purchase a daily (valid 6 a.m. – midnight) parking permit for $3.00 per day at the Parking Services office or University Books & More.
+For overnight parking, visitors may purchase an overnight visitor permit at the Parking Services office for $7.00 per night.
+Based on Residence Life policy, a visitor staying as a guest in a residence hall may only purchase parking for two consecutive nights.
+The overnight visitor permit will only be valid in the High Avenue Parking Ramp on level one in a non-reserved space until 9 a.m. the following day.
+Please remember to bring along the vehicle make and color when purchasing any permit.
+Alternately, a person may pay at a pay station in the ramp at the rate of $1.00 per hour.